Stardust

 - Academy Award for Best Sound - Robert Knudson and Christopher Newman

-- Golden Globe Award for Best Drama Picture
+- Golden Globe Award for Best Drama Motion Picture

 - Golden Globe Award for Best Actress in a Supporting Role - Linda Blair